FarronF/limerick-council-meetings/meetings/2019/09/23-Full Meeting of Limerick City and County Council/Minutes  - Full Meeting of Limerick City and County Council - 8th July 2019.md

 after the economic recession, recovering from challenging social problems and divided, from

 an administrative perspective.
-Deputy Mayor Teskey stated that while we respect your--- 2
+Deputy Mayor Teskey stated that while we respect your
+---
+2

 decision to move on to pastures new and, we wish you well on this new phase of his life, we